Resources for Preschool at Home

 Our preschoolers learn everything else through unstructured play, conversation, books, songs, and daily life.

-Here are my recommended resources for handwriting, math, reading, and everyday-life learning IF you & your child are eager to get going.
+This article will continue with my recommended resources for handwriting, math, reading, and everyday-life learning IF you & your child are eager to get going.

 Fine Motor Skills for Handwriting

-My number one suggestion for handwriting practice at this age is to make sure the child’s fine motor skills are well-developed.
+My number one suggestion for “handwriting practice” at this age is to make sure the child’s fine motor skills are well-developed.
 If the child cannot hold a writing utensil the correct way, it’s better to spend time on fine motor skills activities than formal handwriting.

 This is because the pincher grasp that develops from strengthening fine motor skills is the key to correct pencil grip.